robinxoxo/TutuBot/docs/sync.md

 ## Notes

-- **Important**: Commands are not automatically synced on bot startup - you must use this command after starting the bot
+- Commands are automatically synced to the configured guild on bot startup
+- **Global syncing** is not done automatically and requires running `/sync global`
 - Guild syncing is recommended for testing new commands as changes appear immediately
 - Global syncing affects all servers where the bot is installed but takes longer to propagate
 - This command is essential after adding new cogs or updating command definitions
-- If the bot appears online but slash commands aren't working, this command needs to be run
+- If slash commands aren't working in servers other than the main guild, use `/sync global`

 ## Related Commands